 The Assistant Tax Collector enacts the property tax bylaw and regulates property tax rates from Council for the annual tax billing.
-Tax notices have been mailed out May 18, 2017 and are due July 4, 2017 at 4:30pm.
-After the Due Date of July 4, 2017 a penalty of 10% is added to the current outstanding taxes.
+Tax notices will be mailed out the middle of May 2018 and are due July 3, 2018 at 4:30pm.
+After the Due Date of July 3, 2018 a penalty of 10% is added to the current outstanding taxes.
 These penalties are a requirement of the Community Charter.
 The City has no authority to either waive or modify these penalty amounts.
 A payment that is one day late is subject to the same penalty as a payment of taxes one month after the due date.

 Property tax is based on the assessment value of the property.
 Assessment notices are mailed out by BC Assessment the beginning of January.
 For more information on your assessment please visit http://bcassessment.ca/ .

 Property Owners have the option to receive their property tax notices by email.
 If you would like to receive your property tax notice by email please contact us at email@example.com or complete the eSend Application.